 The best file type for emblem or license plate frame artwork is a vector file.
 These are usually ready to go right into the CNC machine program.
 Common vector file types are AI, CDR, EPS, DXF.
-Make sure to convert your text to outlines before exporting.
+Make sure to weld any overlapping lines and convert your text to outlines before exporting.
 If you don't know what a vector file is, see our explanation here.

 A large black and white PDF, JPG or PNG file is the next best thing if a vector file is unavailable.
-A font file works most time as well.
-If you're able to provide us with a clear example like the image below there shouldn't be additional design charges.
-You can preview most of the fonts we work with here.
+If your design is basic text and you know the font used or if you're able to provide us with a clear example as seen in the image below, there should be no additional design fees necessary.

 Here's a real world example, the photo below came through with a recent order.
 The main issue is the angle it was taken at but it has a lot working against it: blurry, multiple colors, small size.

 The customer spent some time searching and found the image below.
 Even though it's pixelated, it is still a better image to work from than the previous photo.
 It's a drawn logo instead of a photograph and it's straight on instead of an angled view.

 The image will still need to be redrawn to be usable.
 First we trace the inside of the logo using a line tool (seen as the red outline below).